Malta holidays

 Malta and Spain have similar climates, but Malta tends to be slightly warmer than most parts of mainland Spain.

-In the summer months (June to September), Malta has an average temperature of 26-32°C, while Spain's sits at around 22-28°C. Travelling during winter?
-December to February in Malta tends to be the milder option with 12-18°C averages.
+In the summer months (June to September), Malta has an average temperature of 26-32°C, while Spain sits at around 22-28°C. Travelling during winter?
+Holidays to Malta in December to February tend to be the milder option with 12-18°C averages.
 Unlike Spain which can see lows of 6°C and highs of 16°C.

 That being said, the temp can vary significantly depending on the region/island you visit.
 The Spanish Canary Islands, for example, are a year-round sun magnet with toasty 20°C conditions even in its coldest months.